Saudi Arabian Services Team

 Majestic walls and towers standing tall in the Arabian Aarif Fortress

-The UNESCO World Heritage Site Rock Art of Jubbah shows prehistoric carvings which date from 10,000 years ago and is situated 90 km northwest of Hail near Jubbah.
+Rock Art of Jubbah is one of Saudi Arabia's UNESCO World Heritage Sites, showing prehistoric carvings which date from 10,000 years ago and are situated 90 km northwest of Hail near Jubbah.

 Visit Hail Regional Museum, explore the city’s history through Islamic relics, geological collections, and traditional artifacts.